ICT Department Vision

 - Confidence and desire for life-long learning in ICT.

 - Character Education – be aware of the value and impact of ICT and put this knowledge and skill into action.

-The ICT programme comprises four components, Skills, Cyberwellness, Emerging Technologies and Habits of Mind.
+The ICT programme comprises four components namely Skills, Cyberwellness, Project Work and Habits of Mind.

 The school reaches out to students through classroom teaching, assembly talks, learning journeys and campaigns.